Frequently Asked Questions

 Where exactly does Habitat for Humanity of Teller County build homes?

 Woodland Park, Divide, Florissant, Cripple Creek, Victor (all of Teller County)

 Review all the information and links on our Homebuyer page or contact our Homebuyer Services Director at 719-687-4447 or firstname.lastname@example.org.
 You may also come to our office at 700 Valley View Road in Woodland Park to pick up an application packet.
 We are open Monday through Thursday, 8:30 a.m. until 4:30 p.m.

 What is Habitat's Bedroom Policy?

-You may qualify for a 1, 2, 3, 4, or 5 bedroom home based on your current family size and depending upon how many males and females are in your family.
+You may qualify for a 1, 2, 3, or 4 bedroom home based on your current family size and depending upon how many males and females are in your family.
 Couples share a bedroom.
 Adults over the age of 18 years that are not couples do not share bedrooms.
-Same gender children under 18 do share bedrooms.
-No more than 2 people are in each room.
+Same gender children over 10 do not share bedrooms.
+No more than 2 people are in each bedroom.